 Did you know that every April the Revolutionary War comes to life in Massachusetts?
 It’s true!
-On Patriots Day and several weekends in April, local minutemen, militias, and historical societies participate in reenactments of the battles of Lexington and Concord to keep our history alive and pay tribute to those who fought for liberty almost 250 years ago.
+On Patriots Day and several weekends in April, local minutemen, militias, and historical societies participate in reenactments of the battles of Lexington and Concord to keep our history alive and pay tribute to those who fought for liberty back in 1775.
+This year, on April 19th, 2025, marks the 250th anniversary of these historic events!

 It is really quite amazing to see these reenactors all dressed up in authentic period uniforms portraying colonists and British soldiers as they relive history.